 You’ll go through a 3-step process to set up your publication.
 Click on “Create your account.”

 Fill in your site’s name and some personal info such as your full name, email address, and password.

 Ghost will suggest that you invite other collaborators by entering their email addresses.
 You can skip this step by clicking the link at the bottom.

 After you skipped this step, you’ll be taken to your website editor where you can customize how you want your blog to look and feel.

 That’s it for Ghost installation.
-There’s provision for any customization you make to be saved.
+There’s a provision for any customization you make to be saved.

-I know you’ve found these list of blog sites awesome, as well as the installation guides contained.
+I know you’ve found this list of blog sites awesome, as well as the installation guides contained.

 But do you know what’s even more awesome?